Aircraft livery: Government

 Air transports of heads of state and government are often painted in unique color schemes.
-The U.S. president's aircraft, Air Force One, uses a light-blue and sky-blue color scheme, with the seal of the president of the United States just above the front gear and the flag of the United States on the tailfin.
+The U.S. president's aircraft, Air Force One, used a light-blue and sky-blue color scheme, with the seal of the president of the United States just above the front gear and the static flag of the United States on the tailfin.
 The livery was designed by French-American industrial designer Raymond Loewy at the instigation, and with the help of, then-First Lady Jacqueline Kennedy.

+President Donald Trump struck a deal with Boeing to adorn the new VC-25Bs with a "patriotic color scheme" livery featuring a deep red stripe down the middle of the aircraft and a dark blue underbelly with waving American flag tailfin.
+After the political change of the 2020 election, Biden scrapped Trump's color scheme favoring the former robin's egg-blue Air Force One design made public in March 2023.
+However in 2026, the reelected Trump restored the patriotic livery for the two future VC-25Bs, as well as the interim Qatari aircraft and Air Force Two.
+The first VC-25B is scheduled to be delivered in 2027, while the second will come the following year.

 Aircraft carrying state or government leaders are often liveried in national colors or the insignia of a particular government office.